Combining Machine Learning Defenses without Conflicts: Experimental Setup

 where $y_m$ represents the target labels for watermarked records.
 Ideally, $\phi_{\text{wmacc}}$ should be 100\% if the model is successfully watermarked.
-For \defmodelwmPre (Backdoor), we use BadNets~\cite{gu2017badnets}, similar to Szyller and Asokan~\cite{szyller2023conflicting}, which adds a white patch of size 5x5 to 10\% of the images in $\dtrain$.
-For \defmodelwmIn (Modifying Loss), we use the certified neural network watermarking implementation by Bansal et al.~\cite{bansal2022certified}.
-For \defmodelwmPost (API), we use DAWN~\cite{dawn}, which flips a fraction of the predictions of the target model as watermarks, which is later used to train the surrogate model.
-Following the original work~\cite{dawn}, we apply the watermark to 0.2\% of the predictions.
-Unlike other watermarking schemes, we compute $\phi_{\text{wmacc}}$ on the surrogate model when DAWN is applied to the target model.
+For \defmodelwmPre (Backdoor), we use BadNets~\citep{gu2017badnets}, similar to Szyller and Asokan~\citep{szyller2023conflicting}, by adding a white patch of size 5x5 to 10\% of the images in $\dtrain$.
+For \defmodelwmIn (Modifying Loss), we use the certified neural network watermarking implementation by \citet{bansal2022certified}.
+For \defmodelwmPost (API), we use DAWN~\citep{dawn}, which flips a fraction of the predictions from target model as watermarks, which is later used to train the surrogate model.
+Following the original work~\citep{dawn}, we apply the watermark to 0.2\% of the predictions.
+Unlike other watermarking schemes, we compute $\phi_{\text{wmacc}}$ on the surrogate model and not the target model.

-\textbf{Fingerprinting (\deffngprntPost).} We use dataset inference~\cite{maini2021dataset} as our fingerprinting scheme which extracts feature embeddings from $\model$, and trains a classifier to distinguish between $\dtrain$ and $\dtest$.
+\textbf{\underline{Fingerprinting (\deffngprntPost).}} We use dataset inference~\citep{maini2021dataset} as our fingerprinting scheme which extracts feature embeddings from $\model$, and trains a classifier to distinguish between $\dtrain$ and $\dtest$.
 A model is considered stolen if the distance of its embeddings is similar to $\model$ with high confidence, and verification is successful if the p-value < 0.05.
-We use $\phi_{\text{pval}}$ as the metric following Szyller and Asokan~\cite{szyller2023conflicting}.
+We use $\phi_{\text{pval}}$ as the metric following Szyller and Asokan~\citep{szyller2023conflicting}.
 We use the step size of 1.0 for $L_{1}$ attack, 0.01 for $L_{2}$ attack, and 0.001 for $L_{inf}$, and 50 samples for computing p-value from the confidence regressor model.

-\textbf{Watermarking-D (\defdatawmPre).} To determine if a dataset was used to train a model, we compare the posterior probability of 100 watermarked testing samples against 100 benign ones using a pairwise t-test~\cite{li2020open}.
+\textbf{\underline{Data-Watermarking (\defdatawmPre).}} To determine if a dataset was used to train a model, we compare the posterior probability of 100 watermarked testing samples against 100 benign ones using a pairwise t-test~\citep{li2020open}.
 We then calculate the rate of successful detection ($\phi_{\text{rsd}}$), which reflects the percentage of correctly identified watermarked samples from $\mathcal{D}_{\text{wmD}}$ ($\dtest$ with watermarks).
-Watermarks are generated using BadNets~\cite{gu2017badnets} where 10\% of $\dtrain$ is watermarked, and we use verification code from Li et al.~\cite{li2020open} to compute $\phi_{\text{rsd}}$.
+Watermarks are generated using BadNets~\citep{gu2017badnets} where 10\% of $\dtrain$ is watermarked, and we use verification code from \citet{li2020open} to compute $\phi_{\text{rsd}}$.
 Ideally, $\phi_{\text{rsd}}$ should be 100\% for watermarked models.